Krausirpi: Demographics

-According to one estimate, as of 1995, the village had 58 households and 479 inhabitants.
+According to a 1995 estimate, the village was home to 58 households and 479 inhabitants.
 At the time, about half of the Tawahka people lived in the village.
-Another estimate stated that some 930 people lived in Krausirpi as of 1997, gathering the overwhelming majority of the Tawahka people in Honduras.
+Another estimate stated that some 930 people lived in Krausirpi as of 1997, constituting the overwhelming majority of the Tawahka people in Honduras.
 According to a third estimate, some 100 Miskito people and 4 Ladinos lived in the village as of 1995.
-In a census for a study conducted in 2009, there were 115 houses, 218 families and 1056 people living in the community.
+In a census for a study conducted in 2009, there were 115 houses, 218 families, and 1056 people living in the community.

-Krausirpi is divided into two distinct areas, one purely Tawahka settlement and an area inhabited by Miskito people.
+Krausirpi is divided into two distinct areas, a Tawahka settlement and an area inhabited by Miskito people.
 The village hosts one Catholic church.

 Politics

 The Tawahka Indigenous Federation of Honduras (FITH) is based in Krausirpi.
 Apart from FITH, there is also an Auxiliary Mayor (appointed by the municipal mayor), some NGO presence, parents' society, Health Committee and Teachers' Association.

 Krausirpi, with its surroundings, is one of three electoral sectors in Wampusirpi municipality.
-In the 2009 presidential election Elvin Santos obtained 152 votes in the sector, Porfirio Lobo 124 votes, Cesar Ham 9 votes, Felicito Avila 3 votes and Bernard Martinez 3 votes.
+In the 2009 presidential election Elvin Santos obtained 152 votes in the sector, Porfirio Lobo 124 votes, César Ham 9 votes, Felicito Ávila 3 votes and Bernard Martínez 3 votes.

 Economy

 Around half of the inhabitants in the village work as artisans.
-The Tawahka grow rice, yuca, beans and corn for their own consumption.
+The Tawahka grow rice, cassava, beans, and corn for their own consumption.

 Cacao is grown in the area.
-Cacao farming began in the 1980s, as hybrid seedlings were distributed by a non-governmental organization.
-Community leaders have sought to promote eco-tourism in the area, but with little success.
+Cacao farming began in the 1980s, when a non-governmental organization distributed hybrid seedlings.
+Community leaders have sought to promote ecotourism in the area, but with little success.